Jul 11, 2025

 This course requires students to complete the research project they began in Master’s Thesis in Criminal Justice I in order to satisfy the program’s thesis requirement.
 Under the guidance of a member of the Law and Justice Department faculty who has agreed to serve as Thesis Advisor, the student will collect their data or obtain secondary data, analyze the data, and write the results, discussion and conclusion, and references section.
 They will combine their work from Master’s Thesis I and II into a completed thesis which they will present to the Master’s Thesis Committee for approval.

-Prerequisite CJ 09510 with a minimum grade of D- and CJ 09518 with a minimum grade of D- and CJ 09511 with a minimum grade of D- and CJ 09512 with a minimum grade of D- and CJ 09601 with a minimum grade of D-
+Prerequisite Courses: CJ 09510 with a minimum grade of D- and CJ 09518 with a minimum grade of D- and CJ 09511 with a minimum grade of D- and CJ 09512 with a minimum grade of D- and CJ 09601 with a minimum grade of D-

-Attribute Code GCAT, GRAD
+Course Attributes: GCAT, GRAD

 Curriculum

-• CURR 29504 - Understanding Adult Learning And Development
+• CURR 29504 - Understanding Adult Learning and Development

 Credits: 3